EL MIRADOR HOTEL PRIOR TO 1948

 In 1942, when the United States entered World War II, the U.S. Army bought and converted the El Mirador Hotel in Palm Springs into the 1,600-bed Torney General Hospital for wounded soldiers.
 After the war ended in 1945, El Mirador saw several different owners until it reopened in 1952.

-Desert Healthcare District was created in 1948 to serve residents within a 457 square-mile area of the Coachella Valley.
-The District includes Palm Springs, Desert Hot Springs, Cathedral City, Thousand Palms, Rancho Mirage, Mountain Center, San Gorgonio and the area of Palm Desert west of Cook Street. (see District boundaries)
+Desert Healthcare District was created in 1948 to serve residents within a 457-square-mile area of the Coachella Valley.
+The District included communities in the western end of the valley, with Cook Street as a cutoff.
+It now includes Palm Springs, Desert Hot Springs, Cathedral City, Thousand Palms, Rancho Mirage, Mountain Center, San Gorgonio, Palm Desert, Indian Wells, La Quinta, Indio, Coachella and other unincorporated communities (see District boundaries).

 Once established, the Board then built and operated Desert Hospital, now known as Desert Regional Medical Center (DRMC).
 The new District Hospital was a single building with 33 beds located on 7.85 acres of land on the hotel grounds.
 It cost $500,000 ($450,000 for the building; $50,000 for the land).